rist-ro/rl-introduction-notes/sutton_rl.md

 #### Looking Deeper at On-policy Learning: Interest and Emphasis

 Using the on-policy distribution has strong theoretical results for semi-gradients methods.
-We can, however (do not know how strong the  results are) weigh the distribution according to a random variable $I_t$ called **interest**. the value of this variable is non-negative and will typically be at most 1.
+We can, however weigh the distribution according to a random variable.
+In this case we will use the variable $I_t$ which we call **interest**.
+The value of this variable is non-negative and will typically be less or equal to 1.

 We also define a discounted version of  interest called **emphasis**.
 $$